-General Arnold had not been there during the day, and on my return to his quarters he was still absent.
-In the mean time a packet had arrived from Lieutenant-Colonel Jameson, announcing the capture of a John Anderson, who was endeavoring to go to New York, with the several interesting and important papers, mentioned below, all in the handwriting of General Arnold.
-This was also accompanied with a letter from the prisoner, avowing himself to be Major John André, adjutant-general of the British army, relating the manner of his capture, and endeavoring to show that he did not come under the description of a spy.
+I have the honor to inform Congress, that I arrived here yesterday, about twelve o'clock, on my return from Hartford.
+Some hours previous to my arrival, Major-General Arnold went from his quarters, which were at this place; and, as it was supposed over the river to the garrison at West Point; whither I proceeded myself, in order to visit the post.
+I found General Arnold had not been there during the day, and on my return to his quarters he was still absent.
+In the mean time a packet had arrived from Lieutenant-Colonel Jameson, announcing the capture of a John Anderson, who was endeavoring to go to New York, with the several interesting and important papers, mentioned below, all in the handwriting of General Arnold.1 This was also accompanied with a letter from the prisoner, avowing himself to be Major John André, adjutant-general of the British army, relating the manner of his capture, and endeavoring to show that he did not come under the description of a spy.
 From these several circumstances, and information that the General seemed to be thrown into some degree of agitation on receiving a letter, a little time before he went down from his quarters, I was led to conclude immediately, that he had heard of Major André's captivity, and that he would if possible escape to the enemy; and accordingly took such measures, as appeared the most probable, to apprehend him.
-But he had embarked in a barge, and proceeded down the river under a flag to the Vulture ship-of-war, which lay at some miles below Stony and Verplanck's Points. wrote me after he got on board, a letter, of which the enclosed is a copy.
+But he had embarked in a barge, and proceeded down the river under a flag to the Vulture shipof-war, which lay at some miles below Stony and Verplanck's Points.
+He wrote me after he got on board, a letter, of which the enclosed is a copy.

 Major André is not arrived yet, but I hope he is secure, and that he will be here to-day.
 I have been and am taking precautions, which I trust will prove effectual, to prevent the important consequences, which this conduct on the part of General Arnold was intended to produce.
 I do not know the party, that took Major André, but it is said that it consisted only of a few militia, who acted in such a manner, upon the occasion as does them the highest honor, and proves them to be men of great virtue.
 They were offered, I am informed, a large sum of money for his release, and as many goods as they would demand, but without any effect.
-Their conduct gives them a just claim to the thanks of their country, and I also hope they will be otherwise re-As soon as I know their names, I shall take pleasure in transmitting them to Congress.
+Their conduct gives them a just claim to the thanks of their country, and I also hope they will be otherwise rewarded.
+As soon as I know their names, I shall take pleasure in transmitting them to Congress.
 I have taken such measures, with respect to the Gentlemen of General Arnold's family, as prudence dictated; but, from every thing that has hitherto come to my knowledge, I have the greatest reason to believe they are perfectly innocent.
 I early secured Joshua Smith, the person mentioned in the close of General Arnold's letter, and find him to have had a considerable share in this business.
 I have the honor to be, &c.
+1